solliancenet/dp-203-v2/labs/02/README.md

     );
     GO
     ```
+    You will find `Run` in the top left corner of the script window.
     ![The script and Run button are both highlighted.](media/synapse-create-table-script.png "Create table script")

 #### Task 2: Load data into Synapse tables

 In this task, you load the Synapse dimension and fact tables with data from a public data source.
-There are two ways to load this data from Azure Storage files using T-SQL: the COPY INTO command or selecting from external table using Polybase.
-For this task you will use COPY INTO as a simple syntax for loading delimited data from Azure Storage.
+There are two ways to load this data from Azure Storage files using T-SQL: the COPY command or selecting from external tables using Polybase.
+For this task you will use COPY since it is a simple and flexible syntax for loading delimited data from Azure Storage.
+If the source were a private storage account you would include a CREDENTIAL option to authorize the COPY command to read the data, but for this example that is not required.

 1. Paste **and execute** the query with the following to insert data into the fact and dimension tables: